-Families are called as soon as Public Health shares COVID-19 test results for a resident or if there is a change in their loved one’s health.
+Families are called by a member of our team as soon as Public Health shares COVID-19 test results for a resident or if there is a change in their loved one’s health.

-Team members are required to work at only one residence to help prevent the spread of the virus.
-They must wear a surgical mask at all times, be actively screened when they arrive for work, and have their temperatures checked twice daily.
+- Team Member: Team members are required to work at only one residence to help prevent the spread of the virus.
+In addition to wearing a surgical mask at all times, they are actively screened when they arrive for work and have their temperatures checked twice daily.

-The frequent rigorous cleaning and disinfecting of all surfaces is being used to prevent the spread of COVID-19.
+- Cleaning: Frequent, rigorous cleaning and disinfecting of all surfaces is being conducted to prevent the spread of COVID-19.

-Any new residents moving in at a long term care or retirement residence must test negative for COVID-19 and will be isolated for 14 days.
+- Move-ins: Any new residents moving in to a long-term care or retirement residence must test negative for COVID-19 and will be isolated for 14 days.